SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/OpaqueTypes.md

 // Prints "5"
 ```

-For more information, see <doc:Typecasting#Downcasting>.
+For more information, see <doc:TypeCasting#Downcasting>.

 ## Differences Between Opaque Types and Boxed Protocol Types